ashhendrata/romcom_highlights/README.md

 ### For preliminary stages:

 While the proof‐of‐concept project demonstrates that simple multimodal features can surface emotionally charged climaxes, there are several next steps of varying feasibility to explore.
 First, expanding beyond 6 short films to a larger and more diverse set of rom-coms (possibly including full-length features) would improve model generalization and allow us to fine-tune deep architectures like multimodal transformers.
 Second, incorporating facial expression classifiers, speech sentiment analysis, or scene-graph understanding could help the model better distinguish between subtle versus overt climactic moments.
 For instance, a romantic gesture like a kiss would not necessarily mean the clip is a highlight.
 Third, a study to evaluate perceived highlight quality and adjust our definition of “highlight” based on human judgment would mitigate the limitations of human (my own) subjectivity.
 Finally, moving toward semi- or un-supervised methods (e.g., autoencoders trained on user-edited highlight reels) could reduce the need for manual labels and adapt dynamically to different genres.

+However, given the time constraints for the next milestone, I plan to focus on the following:
+1. Expand the dataset
+2. Explore other features or architectures:
+    - Transcript sentiment scores
+    - Ensemble methods (e.g. random forests)
+3. Compare with a MLP and other classifiers
+4. Output a highlight reel for every input

 ### For the final presentation: